-Cattle, Sheep, Goats, Swine, Llamas and Alpacas, Cervids, Misc.
+Cattle, Sheep, Goats, Swine, Llamas, and Alpacas, Cervids, Misc.
 Ruminants

 - Review the animal health requirements booklet including information for your species before your veterinarian arrives to inspect your animals.
-If you have any questions ask. - Your veterinarian is responsible for inspecting your animals and completing the certificate of veterinary inspection (CVI).
-Call early to avoid the last minute rush when mistakes are made and there is no time to correct. - Make sure official eartags are present on cattle and swine and USDA approved scrapie ID is in place on sheep and goats. - Llamas and alpacas require a microchip or eartag.
-If a microchip is utilized make sure the veterinarian confirms the microchip ID or places one. - ALL IDENTIFICATION MUST BE RECORDED.
-Make sure it is. - Review the CVI carefully upon receipt to make sure all the information is correct including any required test or vaccination information. - DO NOT stuff it in an envelope and assume all is well.
+If you have any questions, ask. - Your veterinarian is responsible for inspecting your animals and completing the certificate of veterinary inspection (CVI).
+Call early to avoid the last-minute rush when mistakes are made and there is no time to correct. - Make sure USDA approved official ear tags are present on cattle and swine and USDA approved scrapie ID is in place on sheep and goats.
+Official ID must be applied to animals prior to regulatory testing and completion of the CVI. - Llamas and alpacas require a microchip or ear tag.
+If a microchip is utilized make sure the veterinarian confirms the microchip ID or places one.
+If your animal is identified by a microchip, make sure you bring a working reader with you to the fair. - ALL IDENTIFICATION MUST BE RECORDED.
+Make sure it is. - Review the CVI carefully upon receipt to make sure all the information is correct including any required test or vaccination information. - DO NOT put documents in an envelope and assume all is well.
 The time to correct is before pulling them out at the fair.
-The CVI is your document and you share responsibility if it is incorrect. - If you are importing livestock from out of state make sure the interstate requirements are met and you have a valid interstate certificate of veterinary inspection.
+The CVI is your document, and you share responsibility if it is incorrect. - If you are importing livestock from out of state, make sure the interstate requirements are met, and you have a valid interstate certificate of veterinary inspection.